ni/monodrive-documentation/docs/scenario-dashboard.md

 # Batch Scenario Manager

-monoDrive's Batch Scenario Manager enables easy batch processing of AV testing jobs.
+monoDrive's Batch Scenario Manager allows for easy batch processing of AV testing jobs.
-The Batch Scenario Manager provides the client with visuals of custom configurations and result viewing for better testing.
+The application is designed to step through visuals of customizable configurations for running a scenario.
-The application is designed to step through each configuration with pre-built and customizable properties.
-Once all configurations are made, deploy and run every combination of the properties selected in the simulation.
-Results show the status of the test after it has run, and keeps different batches organized for review.
+Once all configurations are made, every combination of the properties selected for a scenario will run as a test in the simulator.
+After tests are done running, users will be able to view the status of the results, and the manager will keep different batches organized for later review.

 ## Requirements